-The general rule is that in any one tax year, you may only subscribe to one of each type of ISA.
+For 2023/24 the rule is that in any one tax year, you may only subscribe to one of each type of ISA.
 This means that in 2023/24, subject to eligibility, you can subscribe to:

-- 1. a basic ISA with a stocks and shares component; - a basic ISA with a cash component or, if started before 1 December 2019, a Help to Buy ISA (a small number of providers incorporate both types within the one ISA wrapper); - 3. an Innovative Finance ISA. - 4. a LISA.
+- 1. a basic ISA with a stocks and shares component; - a basic ISA with a cash component or, if started before 1 December 2019, a Help to Buy ISA (a small number of providers incorporate both types within the one ISA wrapper);

+3. an Innovative Finance ISA.

+4. a LISA.

-If an ISA is transferred in full, the one-ISA-per-type-per-year rule still applies.
+If an ISA is transferred in full, the current one-ISA-per-typeper-year rule applies in 2023/24.
 Any subscription made at any time in the tax year during which the transfer is made is treated as a subscription to the recipient ISA.